nuzcraft/RLTut_Python3/README.md

 Alright!
 All done with the unit test refactor!
 I was right, there was a lot of work to do!
 When we change how objects are initialized, it causes problems all over the place.

 I've started adding a few of the components (so far, BaseComponent, Fighter, and BaseAI) but I haven't implemented any of them yet.
 Writing unit tests for them has been helpful, I'm relatively confident their implementation will work without too many headaches, provided I use them as intended.

+We're making progress.
+There have been a couple things I've had issues adding unit tests for - mostly in HostileEnemy.perform - we have a component that will call the perform function on a different class, which has proven difficult to mock.
+Otherwise, things are going smoothly.